notwaldorf/notwaldorf.github.com/_posts/2018-01-31-2017-puppeteer-tests.markdown

 It counts them in both a wide and a narrow viewport size and any testing is better than no testing at all; fight me.

-\* Puppeteer is an npm library that lets you control Chrome (including in headless mode!).
+\* Puppeteer is an npm library that lets you control Chrome.
 You know, like a puppet.
 In particular, Puppeteer makes it super easy to take screenshots (and click on things in your page).
 It's like a waaaaaaay less infuriating Selenium, but way harder to spell.